THE CINCINNATI ENQUIRER INTERNET NEWS WEBSITE

 “For about five seconds the sky got brighter and brighter, like there was a second sun in the sky.
 I looked to my left and up.
 After maybe two seconds, burning through the clouds, came a fireball.
 Orange.
 Yellow.
 Black.
 I thought it was the end of the world,” said Jan Pooley, a professional photographer who was shooting downtown and captured the cover photo above.

 There are also reports that an airliner crashed in Paddock Hills, Delta flight 246.
-An American Airlines jet crashed at Boudinot and Montana Ave.
-A third plane, also from American Airlines crashed landed safely at Lunken airport with no fatalities.
+Also, an American Airlines crashed landed safely at Lunken airport with no fatalities.

 Fire crews are far as Lexington and Columbus are rushing to the scene.